mintlu8/bevy-rectray-ui/book/src/chapter_0.md

 * Versatile

-    `bevy_aoui` works with anything that uses `GlobalTransform`, any third party widget that does not depend on `UI` should work with `bevy_aoui` with minimal configuration.
+    `bevy_aoui` works with anything that uses `GlobalTransform`, any third party widget that not dependent on `UI` should work with `bevy_aoui` with minimal configuration.

 ## Non-goals

 * One-size-fit-all UIs

-    `bevy_aoui` does not have a full flexbox implementation, meaning you might work a bit harder porting your desktop UI to mobile.
+    `bevy_aoui` is not a html engine, meaning you might work a bit harder porting your desktop UI to mobile.

+* Styling

+    `bevy_aoui` is render agnostic, so there is little we can do to provide a generalized implementation of things like `border` in CSS.

+* Style inheritance

+    `bevy_aoui` has a custom widget system you can use to group widgets with similar properties.
+But there likely won't be support for directly inheriting style attributes like color from parent to child.

 * Configuration files

-    Rust is the perfect language, why would you want to write anything else?
+    Rust is the perfect language, why would you want to write in anything else?

+    For a more serious answer,
-    `bevy_aoui` encourages the use of rust directly for hierarchy and widget abstractions A decent alternative to construct a scene is to use widget builders through serde implementations, however that is not directly supported.
+    `bevy_aoui` encourages the use of rust directly for hierarchy and widget abstractions.
+    A decent alternative is to use widget builders through serde implementations, however that is not directly supported.

 * Hot reloading

     Since most of the UI is rust code, we have no control over hot reloading.

-* Blazingly Fast

-    Our transform pipeline trades a small amount of performance for ergonomics, which may or may not be a big deal.

-    Our implementation for `clipping` uses a camera and a render target, which is great for universality, but might not be the best for performance.
-    Use an alternative implementation if needed.